OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 ### 1. How to create Issues that are clear and useful
 **Why:**
-"Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
+"Issues are a great way to keep track of **tasks**, **enhancements**, and **bugs** for your projects.
 They’re kind of like email—except they can be shared and discussed with the rest of your team.
 Most software projects have a bug tracker of some kind.
 GitHub’s tracker is called Issues, and has its own section in every repository."
 (From: https://guides.github.com/features/issues/)

 **How:**
 How to create an issue in github: